pracsol/ModernDiskQueue/README.md

 To solve this, the queue uses a lock file to indicate that the queue is in use.
 This file is created with the name 'lock' in the queue directory.
 It is only written on queue creation, not during session creation.
 It contains the process ID, the creating thread ID, and a timestamp.
 The lock file is deleted when the queue is properly disposed.

-These implementation details are why activities performed across multiple *threads* should not be trying to recreate the queue each time they have work to do; instead they should create and dispose of sessions on a long-lived queue object created by the process.
+These implementation details are why activities performed only across multiple *threads* should avoid recreating the queue each time they have work to do; instead they should simply create and dispose of *sessions* on a long-lived queue object created by the parent process.
 Doing otherwise will cause your threads to be using the slower locking mechanism meant for cross-process access when it is not necessary.

 However, if it's anticipated that multiple processes will be using the same storage location, you'll want the lock file to be very short lived, and this will mean disposing of the queue itself as soon as you can.